 A.J. was diagnosed with high-functioning autism at three and a half years old.

 By first grade, A.J. was also diagnosed with ADHD and ODD.
 He had an individual education plan at school, as well as a one-on-one aide.
 He was overwhelmed by homework, had poor grades, and had trouble doing simple tasks like tying shoes, buttoning buttons, and writing.
-Once A.J. was in third grade, after diet changes alone did not help, we finally put him on medication for his compulsivity and attention span issues.
+Once A.J. was in third grade after diet changes alone did not help, we finally put him on medication for his compulsivity and attention span issues.
 We worked hard to minimize A.J.’s negative symptoms to give him the best shot at a productive, happy future.
 We thought we had tried it all.
 Then my friend (lovingly) recommended I read the book, Disconnected Kids.
-She suggested the book and the program thinking it could be a game changer for my son.
+She suggested the book and the program thinking it could be a game-changer for my son.
 It made sense to me.
-Dr. Melillo knew my son.

 - Rebecca I., Brain Balance Parent

 Brain Balance students progress an average of 2.6 levels in 3 months for sensory motor exercises.
 On average, customers

 surveyed rated their satisfaction at 8.5 on a 10 point scale.
 Over 84% of customers said they were very likely or extremely likely

 to recommend Brain Balance to a friend or family member.

 I asked A.J. what it felt like with his new balanced brain and he says, “Mom, I feel crisp.
 We are still all-in!